kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 This interface leans into ordinal inputs and prioritizes speed and access over gatekeeping, while leveraging AI summarization and metrics to standardize decision framing.

-## 4. Audience Selection
+## 4. Audience Development

-The next key consideration when running a pairwise voting process is audience selection and development.
+The next key consideration when running a pairwise voting process is audience development.

 #### Audience Selection